aappleby/hancho/README.md

  - 2024-03-13 - Tasks can now 'reserve' jobs so that commands that themselves use many jobs (like Ninja) can block until the jobs are free.
 See the [job_count](tests/job_count.hancho) test for details.
  - 2024-03-13 - Code cleaned up to be more standard Python style and reduce linter complaints.
 Added 'rule_dir' field to each Rule that stores the directory of the file that created the rule.
  - 2024-03-12 - Handling of paths is more flexible now (and will be documented shortly).
 Calling a Rule now returns a Task object.
 All the task-running code is now in Task instead of Rule.
- - 2024-03-07 - Tests should run on Windows now.
-Added a Windows build example.
-Promises are now valid as inputs to any template.

 ## Installation

 ``` bash